N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 This works in a very simple way: if an optional request is not dispatched often with a must-dispatch request, we postpone it.
 We use a simple threshold to determine this, in this case 80% for postponement.

+In the competition we used different thresholds for different epochs.

 ----

 <img width="80%" src="images/epoch_instance_with_labels_and_colors_2_0.svg" />

 Note:

-This slide is the same as the previous one, but now the optional requests are marked.
+This slide is the same as the previous one, but now the postponed optional requests are marked.
 What we noticed doing this is that often we did not postpone enough requests for later epochs.
-We solve that by applying another cycle of simulations, where we use release dates to prevent the postponed request from being paired with the must-dispatch request.
+We solve that by applying another cycle of simulations, where we use release dates to prevent the postponed requests from being paired with the must-dispatch request.

 ----